corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 ```

 {{< note >}}
-Non CA Plugin’s configuration file must be in the same directory as the service’s JAR file and must be named
+Non CA Plugin’s configuration file must be in same directory as service’s JAR file and must be named
 “plugin-non-ca.conf”

 {{< /note >}}